ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

   that take a number of data simulations to run and return that number of mock data simulations alongside the values of any parameters that were used in the simulations.
-Submodules of this module define functions to generate specific simulators for models with noise only and models with a noisy 21-cm global signal.
+Submodules of this module define functions to generate specific simulators for noise, foregrounds, and the 21-cm signal.

 These three modules are used in the three analysis scripts:

-- verification_with_polychord.py: This script generates a range of mock data sets from both the noise-only model and the noisy-signal model, and then performs a Bayesian analysis on each of them.
+- verification_with_polychord.py: This script generates a range of mock data sets from both the no-signal model and the with-signal model, and then performs a Bayesian analysis on each of them.
   Evaluating the Bayes ratio between the two models of the data using Polychord.
 These results are then stored in the verification_data directory for later comparison with the results from the evidence network to verify its accuracy.
-It should be run first, ideally in parallel.
+It should be run first, ideally with a large number of versions in parallel as it is very computationally expensive but splits simply into one task per data set.
 - train_evidence_network.py: This script builds the evidence network object and the data simulator functions, then trains the evidence network.
 Once trained it stores the evidence network in the models directory, then runs a blind